-I wrote the first version of “Stay On Your Path” after the November 2015 Paris attacks.
+I first wrote about darkness after the November 2015 Paris attacks.
 Then I updated it in November 2018 after the tragedy just down the road in Thousand Oaks, California, and again after the Christchurch, New Zealand mosque shootings.

 Horror can sap our strength